matiasbn/dijkstra.js/README.md

 ## example-file.txt

-An [example-file.txt](https://github.com/matiasbn/dijkstra.js/blob/master/example-file.txt) can be found at the root path of this project, which includes the correct format.
+An [example-file.txt](https://github.com/matiasbn/dijkstra.js/blob/master/example-file.txt) can be found at the root path of this project, which includes the correct format to upload data to the server.
 It can only support single letters nodes, comma separated, without limit on nodes distance.

 ## Dijkstra algorithm